aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 }
 ```

 ### 1.6.15.
-How do I create a role for use by Azure Sentinel?
+How do I create a role for use by Azure Sentinel using the new S3 Connector method?

 This process is very similar to FAQ #1.6.14, except we need to allow for a cross-cloud role assumption.
 This will be done in the Log Archive account, instead of the Operations account.